 An invasive plant can be defined as any plant that grows where you don't want to and does it in a way that makes it hard to control.
 It doesn't have to be a weed, and invasive plants are by no means always ugly specimens.
 A lot of it depends on the setting.
 For example, bittersweet vines in some settings can be quite beautiful and desirable, but if they take over your woodland garden, they are a nuisance indeed.
 And some plants begin as perfectly desirable landscape species that you plant deliberately, such as obedient plant (Physostegia), only to prove their invasive nature in a year or two when you discover their rampant growth characteristics.

-Some invasive plants listed below are quite attractive.
+Some invasive plants listed are quite attractive.
 Consider burning bush (Euonymus alatus) for example—an exotic (or "alien") shrub from Asia.
 Few shrubs put on a better fall foliage display.
 Another fall star is the vine, sweet autumn clematis (Clematis terniflora).
 A summer standout is Scotch broom (Cytisus scoparius).
-But attractive invasive plants are like some of the good-looking people one meets (you know the type): Once we get past the exterior and learn more about them, we no longer want them to hang out.
+But attractive invasive plants are like some of the good-looking people one meets (you know the type): Once you get past the exterior and learn more about them, you no longer want them to hang out.
 Looks, after all, can be deceiving.

 Many invasive plants can be thought of as exotic specimens "gone wild"—as in "out of control."
 The following list of 16 invasive plants comprise an introductory collection, but it is by no means an exhaustive list.
 Remember, too, that invasives tend to be defined regionally.
 Some species that pose no problems at all in some areas behave in true invasive style in other regions.
 Some plants are seriously invasive in the warmer climates where they are perennial but are no problem at all in colder regions where they are killed off each year.

 As with bittersweet, so with wisteria: The North American grower must distinguish between American wisteria vines (Wisteria frutescens) and their Chinese counterparts (Wisteria sinensis var.).
 While both types are robust growers, it is the Chinese wisteria that poses a truly invasive danger south of USDA hardiness zone 4.